 Tourism is outperforming many of the traditional South African sectors in growth terms under current economic conditions, and is able to replace jobs lost with new permanent jobs as well as stimulate enterprise creation.
 This is important for South Africa currently, so that the economy can sustain itself under difficult global economic circumstances.
-Tourism also makes a significant contribution to the country's export earnings (at R124 billion in 2015) and balance of payments.
+Tourism also makes a significant contribution to the country's export earnings with a recorded contribution of R128 billion in 2016 and balance of payments.
 It is one of the sectors in South Africa placed at an advantage by a weakening exchange rate, as the destination now offers better value for money to international and regional tourists.
 In sum, tourism can grow jobs and earnings in South Africa within a very short time, if all stakeholders work together towards a shared goal of inclusive growth, and shared targets and actions for that growth.

 The National Development Plan's economic policy proposal advocates for a more diversified economy with a higher global share of dynamic products, and greater depth and breadth of domestic linkages.
 Due to its multiple linkages into the other sectors of the economy, tourism presents the ideal opportunity to facilitate the diversification of the economy beyond the current reliance on traditional commodities and non-tradable services.
-According to the World Trade Organisation (WTO) and the UNWTO, tourism has significant indirect impacts that are generated when tourism spending flows into the non-tourism sectors in the local economy, for instance, through purchases of textiles when hotels and lodges source their linen locally thereby stimulating and benefiting the manufacturing sector, local sourcing of furniture and food by hotels, thus supporting the agricultural sector, and also the construction sector through the development/ expansion of tourism facilities.
-Overall therefore, the tourism sector has the ability to stimulate demand in other sectors of the economy and generate significant multiplier effects.
+According to the World Trade Organisation (WTO) and the UNWTO, tourism has significant indirect impacts that are generated when tourism spending flows into the non-tourism sectors in the local economy.
+The tourism sector provides potential to create linkages and dynamise other sectors of the economy for instance, through purchases of textiles when hotels and lodges source their linen locally thereby stimulating and benefiting the manufacturing sector, local sourcing of furniture and food by hotels, thus supporting the agricultural sector, and also the construction sector through the development/ expansion of tourism facilities.
+Overall therefore, the tourism sector has the ability to stimulate demand and production in other sectors of the economy and generate significant multiplier effects.

-Tourism is not only regarded as an important economic activity, but is also recognised as an essential tool to promote mutual understanding and tolerance through the interactions that take places between tourists and host communities which enable participants to learn about each other's culture.
+Tourism is not only regarded as an important economic activity, but is also recognised as an essential tool to promote mutual understanding and tolerance through the interactions that take place between tourists and host communities which enable participants to learn about each other's culture.
 In the context of the history of our country, domestic tourism has the potential to foster social cohesion, as citizens travel to explore their own country and interact with their fellow citizens in the process.
+Furthermore, tourism has the potential to foster regional (Africa) integration particularly inter-Southern Africa travel.

-4.1 Players in the Tourism Economy
+5.1 Players in the Tourism Economy

-Tourism is a complex industry which involves a wide range of businesses working together at different levels to provide a service for individuals or a group of people travelling away from home for purposes of either leisure, business or visiting friends and relatives (VFR).
+Tourism is a complex industry which involves a wide range of stakeholders and businesses working together at different levels to provide a service for individuals or a group of people travelling away from home for purposes of either leisure, business or VFR).
 Participants include air, road, sea and rail transporters; accommodation providers such as hotels, backpackers, lodges, homestays, vacation rentals, caravanning and camping, and bed and breakfast establishments; all forms of entertainment, events and attractions (such as parks, and heritage sites); tour guiding services; restaurants and less formal food service companies; travel agents, tour operators and other intermediary services such as meetings professionals; casinos, and shopping centres.
 A multitude of "indirect" goods and service providers support the tourism economy, such as those providing food supplies, security, laundry, marketing and other services to the tourism industry